AyoubGutin/Investment-Portfolio-Tracker/README.md

 # Investment Portfolio Tracker
- Final project for fundamentals of programming module.
+ A quick project for fundamentals of programming module.

  ## Investment Portfolio Tracker - Python-based app to help users manage investments in their portfolios.
 It has a clean and simple GUI, JSON-based data storage, and visualisations.